Missouri Water Quality at a Glance

 Is Missouri’s tap water safe to drink?

-Most of Missouri’s public water systems meet federal drinking water standards and are safe for consumption.
-Missouri American Water, the state’s largest utility, consistently meets or surpasses all regulations for regulated substances including lead.
+Most of Missouri’s public water systems meet federal Safe Drinking Water Act standards and are safe for consumption.
+Missouri American Water, the state’s largest utility, consistently meets or surpasses all regulations for regulated substances including lead, and has invested $1.5 billion in infrastructure improvements between 2023 and 2026.

 How can I find out about my local water quality?